Chris Kyle: Fabrications of personal narrative

 In addition to the story of his attack on Jesse Ventura, Kyle claimed involvement in a number of incidents that were unverifiable, and that some sources have called into question, describing them as unlikely.

 In 2013, The New Yorker reported that during a late-night drinking session, Kyle recounted driving to New Orleans after hearing about looting in the aftermath of Hurricane Katrina.
-He and another man allegedly brought sniper rifles and positioned themselves at a vantage point on top of the city's Mercedes-Benz Superdome.
+He and another man allegedly brought sniper rifles and positioned themselves at a vantage point on top of the city's Louisiana Superdome.
 Kyle claimed the duo shot a number of armed civilians they identified as making trouble.
-According to the report, one of those present said Kyle claimed to have shot 30 people himself; Another recollected Kyle asserting the two men had shot 30 people between them; the third did not recall a specific number.
+According to the report, one of those present said Kyle claimed to have shot 30 people himself, another recollected Kyle asserting the two men had shot 30 people between them, and a third did not recall a specific number.

 Kyle's Katrina story was widely discredited.
 There are no records of multiple shooting victims in the area around the Superdome.
 Military officials and former colleagues of Kyle reacted with skepticism when asked about his claim.

 Kyle also claimed to have killed two men at a Dallas-area gas station in January 2009.
 He told one writer that the men attempted to rob him at gunpoint, but he drew his own weapon and shot them both in the chest.
 According to Kyle, the entire incident was on tape, and the police let him go after he gave them a number to call.
 He also asserted that he often received emails from police officers across the country thanking him for "cleaning up the streets".

 The gas station story was also widely discredited.
 The stretch of highway where Kyle claimed the incident occurred passes through three counties; the sheriffs of each county definitively denied it had happened.

 In 2016, the Navy clarified the number of medals Kyle was awarded during his military service.
 Kyle had claimed in his book that he was awarded two Silver Stars and five Bronze Stars.
 "Those numbers differed slightly from the Navy personnel form given to Kyle when he left the Navy in 2009.
 The form said he received two Silver Star and six Bronze Star medals with "V" devices."
 At that time, the Navy also noted that this form given to Kyle on his retirement was not accurate, and he had actually been awarded one Silver Star and four Bronze Star medals with "V" devices for valor.

-Kyle has also claimed a higher number of sniper kills in his service than the Navy has officially attributed to him.
-While Kyle claims to have killed roughly 320 enemies as part of his service in Iraq, the Navy says he killed 160.
-The Navy's numbers would be of "confirmed kills", the kills that are able to be confirmed on the battlefield.
+Kyle wrote in his autobiography that the Navy credited him with 160 sniper kills.
+However, the Navy did not confirm or deny.
+The Navy's numbers also would be of "confirmed kills," the kills that are able to be confirmed on the battlefield.
 Kyle stated that the Navy's numbers varied from time to time.